Oxsomi/core3/docs/graphics_spec.md

   - maxRayHitAttributeSize >= 32.
   - maxRayRecursionDepth >= 1.
   - maxShaderGroupStride >= 4096.
+  - shaderGroupHandleSize should be 32.
+- shaderGroupBaseAlignment should be 32 or 64.
-  - rayTraversalPrimitiveCulling should be enabled.
+  - rayTraversalPrimitiveCulling and rayTracingPipelineTraceRaysIndirect should be enabled.

 - Motion blur:
   - Both indirect and normal rays are allowed to be traced if RayIndirect is on.
 Otherwise RayIndirect has to be turned off.